 How to configure: A condition that checks for office hours

-To configure a condition that checks for office hours (not that this scenario is for example purposes, it is advised to only create conditions that make sense for your situation):
+To configure a condition that checks for office hours (note that this scenario is for example purposes, it is advised to only create criteria that make sense for your situation):

 Click ‘Create Condition’